Sonata

 Long-term effects of Sonata abuse may include:

 Certain populations of people may have a higher risk of developing Sonata addiction.
-This may include people with previous substance abuse problems, people who abuse drugs and alcohol, and people with mental health problems.
+This may include people who have had substance abuse issues, those who misuse drugs and alcohol, and those with mental health problems.

 Common signs and symptoms of Sonata addiction include: